gabledata/recap/docs/configuration.md

 Recap's `settings.toml` has two main sections: `catalog` and `crawlers`.

-* The `catalog` section configures the storage layer; it uses DuckDB by default.
+* The `catalog` section configures the storage layer; it uses SQLite by default.
 Run `recap plugins catalogs` to see other options.
 * The `crawlers` section defines infrastructure to crawl.
 Only the `url` field is required.
 You may optionally specify analyzer `excludes` and path `filters` as well.

 ```toml